 DotUML

 DotUML covers Use case, Sequence, State, Class and Deployment diagrams.
-It can be used as a standalone web application to create and export your diagrams or as a plug-in integrated in Office, Google Docs or Confluence.
+It also covers other types of diagrams such as Archimate.
+It can be used as a standalone web application to create and export your diagrams or as a plug-in integrated into Office, Google Docs or Confluence.
 DotUML is a javascript application that runs on the local browser.
-Diagram generation (SVG) from the pseudo-code is handled entirely locally, without any call for web services.
-Thus, all your data remains local on your computer, which is one of the main differences between this tool and some of the tools above, like PlantUML.
+Diagram generation (SVG) from the pseudo-code is handled entirely locally, without any call to web services.
+Thus, all your data remains local on your computer, which is one of the main differences between this tool and some tools above, like PlantUML.

 Textual UML tools for Sequence diagrams

-There are quite a few tools that specialize in the textual definition of UML Sequence Diagrams.
+There are quite a few tools that specialize in the textual specification of UML Sequence Diagrams.
 Let’s mention some of them.

 WebSequenceDiagrams is an online editor for sequence diagrams.
 You can save and export the diagrams and choose between alternative sequence diagram notations.
 Paid versions allow you to run a private version of the software.